 “This is what you’re asking me?
+Should we grab a sack of rice?
 After that?”
 He gestures at the TV.
 “After the end of the fucking world?”

 “It’s not the end of the world.
-Just some desert in New Mexico, and a big chunk of South Florida.”
-She stops abruptly as he flinches.
+Just a few square miles of New Mexican desert, and a big chunk of South Florida.”
+He winces.
 “Jesus, your Mom.
 Nick, I’m sorry.
-I forgot she’s down there already.
-She’s in North Florida.
+I forgot.
+But she’s in North Florida.
 I’m sure she’s okay.”
-They’ve taken the cellphone networks and the internet down to prevent the terrorists from communicating, but it’s left them, years removed from having a landline, unable to contact anyone: his mom in Florida, her parents off-the-grid in Oregon, siblings scattered hither and yon.
+They’ve taken down the cellphone networks and internet to prevent the terrorists from communicating, but it’s left them, years removed from having a landline, unable to contact anyone: his mom in Florida, her parents off-the-grid in Oregon, siblings scattered hither and yon.

 “So what are we going to do?”